 Let us examine the first three columns of Table 1.
 The demographic variables provide an intriguing pattern.
-Age and income both consistently predict confidence in the press at p < .005 (the most appropriate level given the large sample size), but negatively, with a marginally significant effect of education, also negatively.
+Age and income both consistently predict confidence in the press at p < .005 (the most appropriate level given the large sample size), but negatively, with a marginally significant effect of education, also negative.
 It appears that for the heaviest consumers of the news (the more educated, the better-off, older respondents), we have clear evidence that familiarity with the news product breeds a lack of confidence (if not contempt) with the press as an institution.

 The political variables, as expected, are more powerful predictors of confidence in the press, although their inclusion only slightly reduces the significance of education, age, and income (and indeed, allows marginally significant suppressed relationships with race and gender to emerge).
-All these variables except for gender retain their predictive strength once we add the variables that account for institutional attachments and life satisfaction.
+All of these variables except for gender retain their predictive strength once we add the variables that account for institutional attachments and life satisfaction.
 In particular, we find that party identification and political views, in and of themselves, are the strongest predictors of confidence in the press, confirming that conservatives and Republicans are substantially less confident in the press throughout the time period.
-Nonetheless, institutional attachments (especially attending religious services) and life situations (job satisfaction and improved family finances) also affect significantly confidence in the press, with the more religious being less confident in the press, and those with better perceptions of their jobs and finances more confident.
-Although this initial model does not explain much of the variance (pseudo-R2 = .0397), such a result is similar to other attempts to predict levels of confidence in institutions (e.g. King 1997, Table 6-3; Newton and Norris 2000, Table 3.5).
+None-theless, institutional attachments (especially attending religious services) and life situations (job satisfaction and improved family finances) also affect significantly confidence in the press, with the more religious being less confident.
+Although this initial model does not explain much of the variance (pseudo- R^2 = .0397), such a result is similar to other attempts to predict levels of confidence in institutions (e.g., King, 1997, Table 6-3; Newton & Norris, 2000, Table 3.5).